-Primary near-term applications: Urban air mobility, EVTOL, unmanned aerial vehicles (UAVs), military jets, and select regional aircraft markets.
+Near-term applications: Urban air mobility, military, electric boats, motorsports (F1), select regional aircraft markets.

 H3X brings together driven minds from the automotive, aerospace, and motorsports industries with deep knowledge in electric propulsion systems and vehicle engineering.
 We love what we do and are looking to hire people who share that same passion.

 As CEO, Jason is responsible for overall business direction and power electronics development at H3X.
 His speciality lies at the intersection of business leadership and hardcore engineering.
 Prior to H3X, he started his own engineering consulting company where he has helped several companies in the automotive and aerospace industries bring their EV product visions to life.
 He has a B.S. and M.S. in Electrical Engineering from University of Wisconsin-Madison.
 Fun fact - Jason (and Max) co-founded UW-Madison’s electric Formula SAE team and built the first AWD electric racecar in the United States.